jamshaidsohail5/cube-lang/readme.md

 ### Variables

-Cube has a strong type system with compile-time type checking, and both objects and functions are first-class citizens in the type system.
-Cube also supports type inference, so that variables types and function return types can be inferred by the compiler if not specified.
+Cube has a strong type system with compile-time checking, and both objects and functions are first-class citizens in the type system.
+Cube also supports type inference, so that variable and function types can be inferred by the compiler if not specified.

 ```lua
 -- mutable